mwndl/sp-canvas/README.md

-# SpotSaver - Spotify Canvas Screensaver
+# SpCanvas - Spotify Visual Experience

-An elegant screensaver that displays the Spotify Canvas of the currently playing music in fullscreen.
+A comprehensive visual companion for Spotify that displays Canvas videos, synchronized lyrics, and creates beautiful screensavers with your music.

 ## 🚀 How to use